IBM/guestbook/v1/README.md

 Use the `redis-master-deployment.yaml` file to create a [replication controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) and Redis master [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 The pod runs a Redis key-value server in a container.
 Using a replication controller is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).

-1. Use the [redis-master-deployment.yaml](redis-master-deployment.yaml) file to create the Redis master replication controller in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:
+1. Use the [redis-master-deployment.yaml](redis-master-deployment.yaml) file to create the Redis master deployment in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:

     ```console
     $ kubectl create -f redis-master-deployment.yaml
-    replicationcontrollers/redis-master
+    deployment "redis-master" created
     ```

-2. To verify that the redis-master controller is up, list the replication controllers you created in the cluster with the `kubectl get rc` command(if you don't specify a `--namespace`, the `default` namespace will be used.
+2. To verify that the redis-master controller is up, list the deployment and replicaset you created in the cluster with the `kubectl get` command(if you don't specify a `--namespace`, the `default` namespace will be used.
 The same below):

     ```console
-    $ kubectl get rc
+    $ kubectl get deploy
-    CONTROLLER             CONTAINER(S)            IMAGE(S)                    SELECTOR                         REPLICAS
+    NAME           DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
-    redis-master           redis-master            gurpartap/redis             app=redis,role=master            1
+    redis-master   1         1         1            1           10m

-    ...
+    $ kubectl get replicaset
+    NAME                      DESIRED   CURRENT   READY     AGE
+    redis-master-6767cf65c7   1         1         1         11m
     ```

-    Result: The replication controller then creates the single Redis master pod.
+    Result: The deployment creates the replicaset, which then creates the single Redis master pod.

 3. To verify that the redis-master pod is running, list the pods you created in cluster with the `kubectl get pods` command: